 The second written episode introduced General Kronis and Max Golden - aka DarkRula - to the scene.
 With a battle against the Daleks, no less.
 It might not have been much, but I wanted to show straight away the threat the Daleks are within the Star Wars universe.
 So they blast through Coruscant and get into a transport only to meet the Mandalorian who owns it.
 This transport is the Scimitar - the ship Darth Maul owned.
 I had the idea of using this thing right from the start as Darth Maul being one of my favourite characters, I took an interest in that spaceship he used.
 Reading up on it, it did look as though it was a one-of-a-kind ship.
 So what if throughout the many years that separate The Phantom Menace with this timeline the Scimitar changed hands many times only for it to then end up in the hands of a Mandalorian?
 And then what if DarkRula took that ship after its previous owner had been defeated in battle?

 The last episode of Act 1 would detail the third leader of Dalez awaking.
 This would end the period of no forward planning, though that only extended to the end of each act.
-It would also start to tie into the audio series more with The Ark making its way into the written series.
-It wouldn't be in the hands of Kronis until Act 4.
+It would also start to tie into the audio series more with The Ark making its way into the written series, though it wouldn't be in the hands of Kronis until Act 4.

 Act 2 was continuing the battle at hand.
 The Mandalorian the Daleks had run into was now dead, and the Daleks themselves were thought to be as well.
 The planet Fresia was once a Mandalorian base, and still had its defences.
 Multiple turret emplacements were set up around the outside of what once had been a small camp, and with one of those destroyed, the Daleks simply moved to the next.
 So by the time the rest of the Mandalorians come along, that turret is already active and firing.
 The Daleks wouldn't know friend from foe yet, and are rejecting any calls coming in, so they fire upon the Mandalorians without knowing they are the rescue team.
 But get rescued they do.
 The first episode within Act 2 shows the Mandalorians create a warp from the Federation cruiser.
 The idea of creating the warp came from black holes in space.
 A black hole is created either through a loss of energy or the gain of unused energy.
 I simply put those two things together.
 Extra power is inserted into what is going to be the warp point.
 That energy then gets near instantly drained to create the warp.
 Unlike a natural black hole though, this warp can be stopped by returning power to the point it was drained from.
 This idea becomes much bigger come audio episode four, in which the technology is used on Endor to get rid of The Doctor.
 The Mandalorians show that they are the Star Wars equivalent to the Daleks by evading capture and destroying one of their own cruisers as a ploy.
 Tir LeRane also makes short work of both Kronis and DarkRula, though leaves their fate in the hands of the crumbling cruiser.
 The two are fine and ready to get back in the action though, with the next act allowing them to stop a Dalek trap.
 Act 2 also introduced the teleports that get used in the first two audio episodes.